 Drying thyme is a great way to preserve this flavorful herb.
-There are a few easy steps to follow, so if you have been wondering how to dry thyme, read on for all the details!
+There are a few easy steps to follow, so read on for our quick guide on how to dry thyme!

 This post may contain affiliate links.
 You can read my affiliate policy here.